nxp-appcodehub/an-mc-pmsm-mcxe247/README.md

 [<img src="https://mcuxpresso.nxp.com/static/icon/nxp-logo-color.svg" width="100"/>](https://www.nxp.com)

 ## AN14616: Sensorless Field oriented Control (FOC) on MCXE24x
 This application note describes the implementation of FOC on NXP MCX E247 MCUs, including sensorless control and quadrature encoder based control.
-Please refer to AN14616 <!--[AN14616](https://www.nxp.com/docs/en/application-note/AN14616.pdf)Will add after release --> for complete instructions on how to use this software.
+Please refer to [AN14616](https://www.nxp.com/webapp/Download?colCode=AN14616&isHTMLorPDF=HTML) for complete instructions on how to use this software.

 The demo code for PMSM sensorless control uses following NXP platforms: